Skip to main content

 name

-A unique name for this target.
+Unique name for this target

 headers

-Optional label.
+Optional.
 Default: None

-A cc_library that contains the Node/v8 header files for this target platform.
+cc_library that contains the Node/v8 header files

 Providers